Equations of motion: Wave equations

 and v is the phase velocity.
 Nonlinear equations model the dependence of phase velocity on amplitude, replacing v by v(X).
 There are other linear and nonlinear wave equations for very specific applications, see for example the Korteweg–de Vries equation.

 Quantum theory

 In quantum theory, the wave and field concepts both appear.

-In quantum mechanics, in which particles also have wave-like properties according to wave–particle duality, the analogue of the classical equations of motion (Newton's law, Euler–Lagrange equation, Hamilton–Jacobi equation, etc.) is the Schrödinger equation in its most general form:
+In quantum mechanics the analogue of the classical equations of motion (Newton's law, Euler–Lagrange equation, Hamilton–Jacobi equation, etc.) is the Schrödinger equation in its most general form: